Azer0s/bootstrap-hummus/README.md

-# hummus-test
+# bootstrap-hummus

-This is the README of hummus-test
+This library provides bootstrap bindings for Hummus.

 ## Getting started